How To Optimize Your Web URL Structure?

 How Is a URL Structured?

-The structure of a URL contains multiple parts that can be broken down into seven distinct parts.
-To help you better understand how a URL is structured, read below to get the ultimate insight.
+The structure of a URL contains multiple parts that can be broken down into some distinct parts.

 Protocol